protectwise/troika/packages/troika-three-text/README.md

 Default: `'normal'`

+## Handling Asynchronous Updates

+Since the text processing occurs in a web worker, it is by definition asynchronous.
+This means that you can't rely on the text being visible or having a complete geometry immediately.
+If you need to do things like access the geometry's `boundingSphere` or the `textRenderInfo`, you will have to listen for completion.
+You can do this two ways:

+1. Pass a callback function when you call the `sync` method:

+    ```js
+    myText.sync(() => {
+      // code to execute after sync completes...
+    })
+    ```

+   This is best when you want to only react to _that specific_ sync call.
+Keep in mind that the callback will not execute if the text is already fully synced.

+2. Add a listener for the `synccomplete` event:

+    ```js
+    myText.addEventListener('synccomplete', () => {
+      // code to execute after sync completes...
+    })
+    ```

+    This will fire after _every_ sync, no matter who invoked it.
+This is best if you need to react to all syncs, for example to trigger a manual canvas render.

 ## Preloading

 To avoid long pauses when first displaying a piece of text in your scene, you can preload fonts and optionally pre-generate the SDF textures for particular glyphs up front: